Table Of Contents

-Since everything is made from higher grade materials and it is designed for professional use, I don’t see the shack using up it’s life anytime soon.
+Since everything is made from higher grade materials and it is designed for professional use, I don’t see the tile saw tent using up it’s life anytime soon.

-I would easily give it a few years minimum, especially if you take care of it like you do all your over gear.
+I would easily give it a few years minimum, especially if you take care of it like you do all your over gear and wet saw.
 Give everything a good wash after use and store it away safely and it should live to fight many battles with you.